littlezaide/BurntcoatHead/matrix/4_highest_tides.md

 [graphic!]

 The oceans are more affected by the moon's gravity than the sun's, but the sun's gravity also matters.
-When earth, moon and sun are all in a line (called a syzygy), at both the full and new moons, the tides rise even higher at events called **spring tides**.
+When earth, moon and sun are all in a line (called a syzygy), at both full and new moons, the tides rise even higher than normal.
+These are called **spring tides**.
 "Spring" in this case has nothing to do with season, and everything to do with the extra *bounce* of the tides.

-[wave action graphic]

 ----------------------

-**NOTES NOTES NOTES - DO NOT INCLUDE**
+**NOTES NOTES NOTES - DO NOT UNDER ANY CIRCUMSTANCES INCLUDE IN ANY DOCUMENT **

 Highest Tides
 -------------